simskberna/java-mobile-ecommerce-app/README.md

 ![ClipWindowsGIF](https://github.com/simskberna/Etech-an-ecommerce-native-app/assets/49639453/91b37b25-39ee-45f9-8332-4aa5ffa22540)

+YOU CAN DOWNLOAD .APK FROM THE APK BRANCH !

 Welcome to my E-Commerce Mobile Application built with Java and powered by Firebase for seamless database management.
 This application is designed to provide users with a sleek and efficient platform for all their online shopping needs.
 Limited to a demo version cannot make real orders :)